 Small Intestine: The Key Absorption Site

 The small intestine is where the majority of water absorption occurs.
 As water enters the small intestine, it passes through three sections: the duodenum, jejunum, and ileum.
-The lining of the small intestine is designed to maximize absorption, featuring numerous villi and microvilli that increase the surface area.
+That said, the lining of the small intestine is designed to maximize absorption, featuring numerous villi and microvilli that increase the surface area.
 Water molecules move across the intestinal lining into the bloodstream through osmosis, a process driven by differences in solute concentration.

 Bloodstream and Kidneys: Filtration and Regulation